Mayors Organized for Reparations and Equity

 Mayors Organized for Reparations and Equity (MORE) is a coalition of U.S. mayors committed to paying reparations to African American citizens of their cities.
 The association was announced on June 18, 2021, in commemoration of the first federally recognized Juneteenth holiday.
-Mayors from such large municipalities as Los Angeles, Denver, Sacramento, and Kansas City are part of the coalition, as well as the mayor of the small town of Tullahassee, Oklahoma, with a population of 83.
+Mayors from such large municipalities as Los Angeles, Denver, Sacramento, and Kansas City have been part of the coalition, as well as the mayor of the small town of Tullahassee, Oklahoma, with a population of 83.

 Mission

 The program is aimed at supporting African American descendants of slavery.
 MORE's mission is to establish small pilot reparations programs in the various member cities which then could serve as models for a proposed future federal program to reduce the racial wealth gap.
 Member mayors vowed to do this by forming local committees of Black leaders to guide their work.
 In addition, the group promised to support the Commission to Study and Develop Reparation Proposals for African-Americans Act (known as H. R. 40), originally introduced in 1989 by U.S. Representative John Conyers and currently sponsored by Rep. Sheila Jackson Lee of Texas.

 Most of the MORE members stressed that rather than direct payments to individuals, reparations would take the form of investments in communities, programs, and nonprofit organizations.
 Funding sources for the proposed city-led reparations programs were to be determined; MORE organizers estimate that a true national reparations program could cost $12 trillion.

 Kansas City Mayor Quinton Lucas summed up MORE's mission this way:

 "I think when you look at the historic underinvestment of the Black community in America, when you looked at the challenges that we placed upon many of our brothers and sisters, based upon, not just our past with slavery, but segregation, and redlining after that, it is essential that we find an opportunity to address and to right historical wrongs."

 He pointed out that existing federal programs often don't succeed in targeting those most in need:

 "There is a lot of federal money coming into the states right now, there's a lot of federal money coming into the cities. ...
 I don't want to see what happened with the PPP program where black-owned businesses, women-owned businesses were saying at the end of it, ...
 'We didn't have the accounting help or professional services to actually get access to these loans.'
 I think as we are talking about trillions and federal spending coming into our cities, we need to make sure that we're targeting communities that need it the most."